 God is now working on your mind.
 Your thoughts are renewed in the mind of Christ.
 You’re now “logged in” to God through Scripture meditation and prayer!
 Hallelujah!

 John 3:16, John 1:1, Hebrews 1:1-2, Matthew 4:4, Psalm 1, Psalm, Joshua 1:8, Matthew 11:28-30, Deuteronomy 31:6, Ephesians 2:8-10, Psalm 119, Philippians 4:8, Timothy 4:15-16, Romans 10:17, 2 Peter 1:21, Ephesians 1:15; Ephesians 3.

 Elder Oscar Owens has a passion for helping others deepen their connection to the Bible and to the Lord!
 He currently serves as West Angeles’ Minister of Christian Education, as well as President of the West Angeles Bible College, where he teaches Systematic Theology.
-He is currently studying for his Doctorate of Ministry in Christian Spiritual Formation at Azuza Pacific University’s Seminary in Los Angeles, where he also teaches Urban Spirituality.
+He received his Doctorate of Ministry in Christian Spiritual Formation at Azuza Pacific University’s Seminary in Los Angeles, where he also teaches Urban Spirituality.
 He’s been married to the powerful singer and Tony-nominated playwright Lita Gaithers Owens for 31 years.
 Read more about Elder Oscar Owens HERE.

 PRAY WITH COGIC!
 Presiding Bishop has called us to fast for the month of January, and to join with the saints in prayer for 2016.
 Download the 2016 Consecration CalendarHERE.